mantidproject/mantid/docs/source/interfaces/drill.rst

 yellow, the processed ones turn green and the row(s) for which the processing failed turn red.
 The progress bar is also updated.

-At the end of the processing, in any error occurs, a popup lists the concerned row(s).
+At the end of the processing, if any error occurs, a popup lists the concerned row(s).
 To get further information about the errors, one has to look into the Mantid logs.